sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/120 - fingerprint.md

 This fingerprint tests that a document is a life insurance quote from Anyco by looking for three known key phrases.

-As the previous example shows, a fingerprint consists of an array of tests, where each test is a Match object or array of Match objects.
+As the previous example shows, a fingerprint consists of an array of tests, where each test is a string, a Match object, or array of Match objects.
 A test passes if all the matches defined for the test are found in the doc.
 For more information, see [Match object](doc:anchor-object#section-match-object).

 In the Sensible app or  API, configure the following levels of strictness for a document type's fingerprints:

-- `standard` - If any of the configs in the document type contain a fingerprint, then Sensible runs extractions using the config for which a document passes over 50% of the config's fingerprint tests.
-If multiple configs pass over 50%, then choose the output with the highest percentage of non-null values.
-If no document passes over 50% of a config's tests, or if no config contains a fingerprint, then Sensible runs extractions for the document using all configurations, and returns the one that has the highest percentage of non-null values.
+- `standard` - If any of the configs in the document type contain a fingerprint, then Sensible runs extractions using any configs for which a document passes over 50% of the config's fingerprint tests.
+If multiple configs pass over 50%, then Sensible chooses the output with the highest percentage of non-null values.
+If no document passes over 50% of a config's fingerprint tests, or if no config contains a fingerprint, then Sensible runs extractions for the document using all configurations, and returns the one that has the highest percentage of non-null values.
 - `strict` - If no document passes over 50% of a config's fingerprint tests, Sensible returns a 400 error.
-If one or more config's fingerprint passes, or if no configs contain fingerprints, then the behavior is the same as in standard mode.
+If one or more config's fingerprint passes, then the behavior is the same as in standard mode.